Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 This easy blueberry cobbler recipe bursts with flavor.
-The filling comes out perfect every time after baking and you can create it with fresh blueberries or frozen making it a great option for last minute guests.
+The filling comes out perfect every time and you can create it with cake mix and fresh or frozen blueberries, making it a great option for last minute guests.

 Blueberry Cobbler Ingredients